ahmed-alzahrani/shopifyChallenge/README.md

 gem 'rspec-graphql_matchers'
 ```

+Make sure before running the tests that you migate in the test environment:

+`rake db:migrate RAILS_ENV=test`

 Do not seed the DB in the test environment before launching the tests, as the necessary records are created automatically.
 Simply run:

 `rspec` or `rspec/path/to/specific/file` to run a singular file of tests.